Lochsa River Canyon

 n the morning of September 15, 1805, Old Toby, the Corps' Lemhi-Shoshone guide, led the party down the canyon "over Steep points rockey & buschey as usial," according to Clark.
 Private Whitehouse added that they "crossed Several Springs and Swampy places covred with white ceeder and tall handsom Spruce pine, which would be excelent for boards or Shingles."

-Those "Steep points" where the river has shouldered its way between rocky mountainsides, are marked today by road cuts, which were necessary in order to make room for the highway that was completed through this stretch in the 1950s.
+Those "Steep points" where the river has shouldered its way between rocky mountainsides, are marked today by road cuts, which were necessary in order to make room for the highway that was completed through this stretch during the 1950s.
 Late in the 19th century the creek and the small pond were named Papoose and Whitehouse, respectively.

-The "white ceeder" was the western redcedar; which is the more suitable for shingles, and is commonly known as "shinglewood."
+The "white ceeder" was the western redcedar; which is the more suitable for shingles and boards.
 The "tall handsom Spruce pine" was the tall (50 to 100 feet), fragrant, dark-green Engelmann spruce—"slender as a church spire."1 This tree's straight stems have often been used as telephone poles, though its most sublime destiny, owing to its singularly resonant quality that derives from the consistently fine, soft, straight grain, has long been used for violin bodies and piano sounding boards.
 In the 1990s many Engelmann spruce (Picea engelmannii Parry ex Engelm)2 stands throughout the Bitterroots were decimated by an infestation of spruce bark beetles.

 The roads winding through the mountains at right and at lower left are gravel-surfaced forest access routes to timber extraction sites.
 The light-green areas are sites that have been "clearcut"—all trees have been removed, and seedlings have been planted in order to restore the timber.
 Forest access roads are also used by hunters and other recreationists.

 --Joseph Mussulman, 09/04; rev. 08/2012; rev. 07/2014